 From the time you are 10 weeks pregnant until term, most of your baby’s changes will be targeted towards their growth and maturity.
 Essentially, they are a miniature version of how they will be at birth - only much smaller of course.
-All of their organs have formed now and are being primed to support independent life when they are born close to 40 weeks.
+All of their organs have almost completely formed now and are being primed to support independent life when they are born close to 40 weeks.
 The chances of your baby developing a physical deformity after week 10 of pregnancy are reduced.
 But, it is still important to be ultra careful throughout the rest of your pregnancy.
 Other, equally important aspects of their development will still continue to progress throughout the remainder of their gestation.

 Why so many questions?

 When you are 10 weeks pregnant, you can really see the end in sight of your 1st trimester.
 This is thought by many women to be the hardest of the 3 trimesters, simply because the symptoms of early pregnancy can be so draining.
 Some women feel they can relax a little from week 10, the likelihood of miscarrying is reducing and excitement starts to creep in.
 Is it too early to start buying baby things?
 Should we tell other people now?
 Will the baby be ok?
 How can I possibly become someone’s mother?
 These and a million other questions will flood your mind from now on and they are completely normal.

 - You don’t miss out on being compared again with a piece of fruit this week, or to be more exact, your uterus doesn’t.
 When you are 10 weeks pregnant your uterus is the size of a grapefruit.